DUNE-DAQ/readout/README.md

 # readout - Readout software and utilities
 Appfwk DAQModules, utilities, and scripts for DUNE Upstream DAQ FELIX Readout Software.

+## TP Integration

+TP is added to the FakeCardReader module (TP is currently not a standalone module).
+The fake TPs are read out from a binary file (/tmp/tp_frames.bin) and parsed using a structure "TPFrame" defined in  DUNE-DAQ/dataformats.

+To test the TP readout, run
+    daq_application -c stdin://sourcecode/readout/test/fakereadout-tp-commands-input.json

+and start typing the commands:
+    init, conf, start, stop

 ## Building

 For the dependencies, you need the following external package that ships a build of a partial set of the ATLAS FELIX Software suite: